-Kombu’s most common and important use is in the preparation of dashi, Japan’s multipurpose stock for soups, stews, and sauces.
-Dashi appears simple, but it is integral to Japanese cooking, since it is the first step in many traditional dishes and the flavor and quality of the stock help determine the taste of the finished dish.
-Kombu is also good when sliced and used in soups, stews, and vegetable and bean dishes.
-When cooking beans, the addition of kombu is particularly recommended because it helps soften the beans, reduces cooking time, and makes them easier to digest.
-The Japanese commonly use kombu to enhance the flavor of the brine or mash that is used to marinate various types of pickles.
-Sometimes, the kombu itself is one of the ingredients to be pickled.
-Kombu can also be cooked in a seasoned broth, wrapped around pieces of burdock or other vegetables, and then served as hors d’oeuvres.
+Kombu’s most important role is in the preparation of dashi, Japan’s multipurpose stock for soups, stews, and sauces.
+Dashi appears simple, but it is integral to Japanese cooking, since it is the first step in many traditional dishes.
+The quality of the dashi will go on to determine the taste of the finished dish.
+Kombu is also good when sliced and used in soups, stews, and vegetable, and bean dishes.
+Kombu goes particularly well with beans because it helps soften them, reduces cooking time, and makes the beans easier to digest.
+In Japanese cooking, kombu can also enhance the flavor of the brine or mash used to marinate pickles.
+Sometimes, the kombu itself is one of the ingredients being pickled.
+Kombu can also be cooked in a seasoned broth, wrapped around pieces of burdock or other vegetables, and served as an hors d’oeuvre.

-A nutritious condiment can be made by roasting kombu then grinding it to a powder.
+Grinding roasted kombu to a powder can also make for a nutritious condiment.
 First, cut the kombu into small pieces and place in an unoiled skillet over medium heat.
 Stir the kombu pieces constantly until they become very crisp.
 Transfer the roasted kombu pieces into a bowl or a suribachi (Japanese grinding bowl), and grind the kombu into a fine powder.
 Add this powder as a seasoning to soups, or sprinkle it over grains and vegetable dishes before serving.

-To use agar bars, tear them into several pieces and soak them in water for thirty to sixty minutes.
-Remove the agar, squeeze out any excess water, and place in a saucepan along with the liquid called for in the recipe.
+To use agar bars, tear them into several pieces and soak them in water for 30-60 minutes.
+Remove the agar, squeeze out any excess water, and place in a saucepan along with the amount of liquid stated in the recipe.
 The liquid should be cold or at room temperature.
 Bring to a simmer over medium heat without stirring.
 Once the liquid begins to simmer, stir occasionally until the agar dissolves (about two to three minutes).